MoazAlaa7/Personal-Library/README.md

 # eBook-Library
-A simple front end for an eBook library using HTML, CSS, and JavaScript.
+A simple front end for a personal library using HTML, CSS, and JavaScript.

 ### To-do:
 - Use localStorage to save the information between page reloads.